Uniform mean estimation via generic chaining: Preliminaries

 \begin{theorem} There are absolute constants $c_1$ and $c_2$ for which the following holds.
 For every $\exp(-c_1N) \leq \delta \leq 1/2$ there is a mapping $\psi_\delta:\R^N \to \R$ which satisfies that for any random variable $X$ with finite mean and variance, with probability at least $1-\delta$,

 where $\sigma_X^2$ is the variance of $X$.

 \end{theorem}

-\begin{remark} It is standard to show that \eqref{eq:mean-estimation} is the best one can hope for even if the random variable is known to be gaussian. \end{remark}
+\begin{remark} It is standard to show that \eqref{eq:mean-estimation} is the best one can hope for even if the random variable is known to be Gaussian. \end{remark}

-The first procedure satisfying this subgaussian error estimate was the \emph{Median of Means}, introduced independently by Nemirovsky and Yudin \cite{nemirovskij1983problem}, Alon, Matias, and Szegedy \cite{alon1999space}, and Jerrum, Valiant, and Vazirani \cite{jerrum1886random}.
-We also refer to \cite{lugosi2019mean} for a recent survey on mean estimation procedures in $\R$ and in $\R^d$.
+The first procedure satisfying this subgaussian error estimate was the \emph{Median of Means}, introduced by Nemirovsky and Yudin \cite{nemirovskij1983problem} (see also Alon, Matias, and Szegedy \cite{alon1999space} and Jerrum, Valiant, and Vazirani \cite{jerrum1886random}).
+We provide the short proof of this fact in Appendix \ref{sec:MOM.1d}, and refer to \cite{lugosi2019mean} for a recent survey on mean estimation procedures in $\R$ and in $\R^d$.

 We will use optimal mean estimation procedures $\psi_\delta$ as a `black box'.
 The key in the proof of Theorem \ref{thm:main} is aggregating those estimators in the right way, and as it happens that aggregation is dictated by Talagrand's generic chaining mechanism.